-Fuel Vent The fuel vent is located on the side of the hull.
-While the tank is being filled, the air displaced by the fuel escapes through the vent.
-When the tank is full, fuel will be ejected from the fuel vent.
 After fueling, replace the fill cap, and wash the areas around the fuel fill plate and below the fuel vent.
 Residual fuel left on the deck and hull sides can be dangerous, and will yellow the fiberglass or damage the striping.

-Fuel Fill

 3.2 Outboard Fuel System

-The fuel system on the Pursuit 1950 has one fuel tank.
+The fuel system on the Pursuit 2150 Walkaround has one fuel tank.
 The fuel tank is mounted in the center of the bilge and the withdrawal line is equipped with an anti-syphon valve where the fuel line attaches to the fuel tank.
 This valve prevents gasoline from syphoning out of the fuel tank should a line rupture.

-DO NOT REMOVE THE ANTI-SYPHON VALVE FROM THE SYSTEM.
-SHOULD THE VALVE BECOME CLOGGED, CLEAN AND RE-INSTALL OR REPLACE.
+DO NOT REMOVE THE ANTI-SYPHON VALVE(S) FROM THE SYSTEM.
+SHOULD THE VALVE(S) BECOME CLOGGED, CLEAN AND RE-INSTALL OR REPLACE.

 A fuel filter is installed in the transom area of the boat.
-The filter is the water separator type and has a sediment bowl that should be checked for water frequently to assure an adequate supply of clean, dry fuel to the engine.
+The filter is the water separator type and has a sediment bowl that should be checked for water frequently to assure an adequate supply of clean, dry fuel to the engines.
 It is recommended that the filter be inspected periodically and the element changed as needed.